Voicestripe/Nairacoin/README.md

 Digital Naira crypto currency for Nigeria : The currency of the Free People.

+Nairacoin is an experimental digital currency for Nigeria that enables instant payments to anyone, anywhere in the world.

+Nairacoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.

 Nairacoin is not a Token.
 It is to replace physical naira cash, ease buying and selling and ease international naira transactions.

 No transaction fees, no maintenance fees